Lynch4360/Battleships/README.md

  </details>

  ## Credits
+  Inspiration has been taken from exterior sources in the creating of this app.

+  CS Students YouTube channel has been a very informative source and has influenced this project's inception drastically you can find the Video [here](https://www.youtube.com/watch?v=MgJBgnsDcF0)

+  Some Concepts spoken about in this video even though written in JavaScript have been used in this project.
+For that, many thanks to Ania Kubów and her video on Battleships found [here](https://www.youtube.com/watch?v=U64vIhh0TyM&t=12s)

  ### Code
+  As stated above there has been information taken from some sources for the project but in all the code was written by the developer.
+One piece that has been used from a Stack Overflow Post is [here](assets/stackOverflowFunc.jpg.png)

  ### Acknowledgements

- - Thank you to my mentor Brian Macharia for his help and feedback throughout this projectt.
-He has given me countless tips and multiple resources to help meimprove my codig and my testing.
+ - Thank you to my mentor Brian Macharia, for his help and feedback throughout this project.
+He has given me countless tips and multiple resources to help me improve my coding and my testing.
 Thanks also to my tutor Miguel Martinez for the facillitator sessions and classes on Python and Object Orientated Programming.